glennhenry/cs-notes/docs/database-system/04-normalization/normalization.md

 Where $\prod$ is a symbol for [projection](/database-system/query-language#projection), and $\bowtie$ is a symbol for natural joins.

 :::info
-Natural join : a join that combines two relations based on matching values in their common attributes, without duplicate columns for the common attributes.
+Natural join: a join that combines two relations based on matching values in their common attributes, without duplicate columns for the common attributes.
 :::

 In simpler term, the expression says that a relation can be decomposed into two smaller relations to eliminate redundancy while still maintaining the original functional dependency, which is used to reconstruct the decomposed relation.